ninjaframework/ninja/ninja-core/src/site/markdown/documentation/static_assets.md

 router.GET().route("/webjars/{fileName: .*}").with(AssetsController.class, "serveWebJars");
 </pre>

-You can reference bootstrap from your html pages via the following url:
+You can reference Bootstrap from your HTML pages via the following URL:

 <pre class="prettyprint">
 &lt;link href=&quot;/webjars/bootstrap/3.3.4/css/bootstrap.min.css&quot; rel=&quot;stylesheet&quot;&gt;
 </pre>

 And Bootstrap is only an example.
 There are a lot more WebJars available at your
-disposal: jQuery, ember.js, angular and much more.
+disposal: jQuery, Ember.js, AngularJS and much more.
 And everything without the need for downloading and updating stuff inside your assets directory.